ElektroStudios/VBNet-Snippet-Collection/System/README.md

 It has a property to manage the master recycle bin (the one that contains the recycled files of all drives)

-It can list recycled list, folders and items.
+It can list recycled files, folders and items.
 Can permanently delete an specified item, or perform a cleaning operation, and more things.

  - Child Classes
    - RecycleBinUtil.MasterBinLayout <Hidden>